jackwener/jackwener/README.md

 - I'm working in Bytedance RDS.
 - I'm interested in Database and Distributed Systems.
 - Language used: Golang, C++, Java, Python.
 - Like and want to participate Open Source.
-Contributor of the TiDB, Nebula.
+Contributor of the TiDB, Nebula-Graph.
 - I enjoy reading books of psychology, literature, sociology, history and ...

 ### 💬 Other